Pandemic’s deadliest month in US ends with signs of progress

 Walensky urged Americans to get vaccinated as soon as shots become available to them, and stressed it’s no time to relax basic precautions such as wearing masks.

+Meanwhile, a snowstorm Monday forced the closing of many vaccination sites in the Northeast, including in New York City and Connecticut.

+And a plan to reopen Chicago schools to roughly 62,000 students for the first time since March remained in doubt.
+Last-minute negotiations over COVID-19 safety measures with the teachers’ union stalled, increasing the possibility of a strike or lockout if educators do not show up for work.

-Associated Press writers Ricardo Alonso-Zaldivar and Marilynn Marchione in Washington contributed to this report.
+Kunzelman reported from College Park, Maryland.
+Associated Press writers Ricardo Alonso-Zaldivar, Marilynn Marchione, Sophia Tareen, Bill Kole and Mike Stobbe contributed to this report.